Michael Emenalo: Monaco sporting director leaves role by mutual consent | Goal.com

 Michael Emenalo: Monaco sporting director leaves role by mutual consent

-Monaco have revealed Michael Emenalo has left his role of sporting director at the club after nearly two years in the job.
+Michael Emenalo has left his role of sporting director at Monaco after nearly two years in the job, the Ligue 1 side have confirmed.

+The club later confirmed that he has been replaced by Olga Dementeva.

-"I want to thank AS Monaco for giving me the opportunity to discover the French championship and wish the club and supporters a great 2019/2020,” Emenalo said.
+"I want to thank AS Monaco for giving me the opportunity to discover the French championship and wish the club and supporters a great 2019/2020,” Emenalo told the club's official website.

 Emenalo spent a decade at Chelsea, after joining them in 2007, where he worked in the scouting and coaching departments.